equip/framework/docs/index.md

 Spark provides a few native responder implementations.

+### Chained Responder

+[`ChainedResponder`](https://github.com/sparkphp/spark/blob/master/src/Responder/ChainedResponder.php) is the default responder which allows multiple responders to be applied to the same response instance.
+This is intended to allow for [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in configuring different areas of the response.

+By default, [`ChainedResponder`](https://github.com/sparkphp/spark/blob/master/src/Responder/ChainedResponder.php) includes [all the default responders](https://github.com/sparkphp/spark/blob/master/src/Responder).
+Responders can be added using its `withAddedResponder()` method or overwritten entirely using its `withResponders()` method.

 ### Formatted Responder

 [`FormattedResponder`](https://github.com/sparkphp/spark/blob/master/src/Responder/FormattedResponder.php) uses the [Negotiation](https://github.com/willdurand/negotiation) library to support [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation).
 When a desirable format has been founded, it uses an appropriate implementation of [`AbstractFormatter`](https://github.com/sparkphp/spark/blob/master/src/Formatter/AbstractFormatter.php) to encode the payload data and return it as a string.